kixlab/kixlab.github.io/_posts/news/2022-02-08-catchlive.md

 thumb: default.png
 ---

-One more KIXLAB paper “CatchLive: Real-time Summarization of Live Streams with Stream Content and Interaction Data” led by Saelyne has been accepted to <a href="https://chi2022.acm.org/">CHI 2022</a>.
+One more KIXLAB paper ["CatchLive: Real-time Summarization of Live Streams with Stream Content and Interaction Data"](https://kixlab.github.io/website-files/2022/chi2022-CatchLive-paper.pdf) led by Saelyne has been accepted to <a href="https://chi2022.acm.org/">CHI 2022</a>.